Adventures in Boating Washington Handbook

 Table of Contents

-There are additional legal requirements that apply specifically to the operation of personal watercraft (PWCs) on Washington waters.
+There are additional legal requirements that apply specifically to the operation of personal watercraft (PWC) on Washington waters.

-- Every person on board a PWC must wear a U.S. Coast Guard–approved life jacket (PFD).
-Inflatable life jackets and most Type II Near-Shore life jackets are not approved for persons riding on PWCs.
+- Every person on board a PWC must wear a U.S. Coast Guard–approved wearable PFD (life jacket).
+Inflatable PFDs and most Type II wearable PFDs are not approved for persons riding on PWC.

-- If the PWC is equipped with an ignition safety switch, the lanyard must be attached to the person, clothing, or life jacket of the operator.
-It is unlawful to remove or disable an ignition safety switch that was installed by the PWC manufacturer.
+- If the PWC is equipped with an engine cut-off switch, the lanyard must be attached to the person, clothing, or PFD of the operator.
+It is unlawful to remove or disable an engine cut-off switch that was installed by the PWC manufacturer.

-- PWCs may be operated only during the hours between sunrise and sunset.
+- PWC may be operated only during the hours between sunrise and sunset.

-- You must be at least 14 years of age to operate a personal watercraft legally.
+- You must be at least 14 years of age to operate a PWC legally.

-- It is illegal to lease, hire, or rent a personal watercraft to anyone under 16 years of age.
+- It is illegal to lease, hire, or rent a PWC to anyone under 16 years of age.

 Reasonable and Prudent Operation